Clint Frazier Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.14).
+- The Angels have a 4.10 team ERA that ranks 15th across all league pitching staffs.

-- Angels pitchers combine to give up 85 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Angels pitchers combine to allow 86 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

 © 2023 Data Skrive.
 All rights reserved.